Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 6. Custom colors depending on order joined (up to 16 players)
 7. Custom join message
 8. Support for Windows 10-8.1-8-7-Vista-XP
-**Currently we are actively developing this mod check back often for MAJOR updates**
+**Currently we are actively developing this mod check back often for updates**

 *future plans*
 ```